paoldev/vcpkg-custom-overlays/README.md

 New feature:
 - updated dynamic crt dependency, when used by static libraries compiled with MultiThreaded\<Debug\>DLL crt flags (/MD(d)).
   See <https://www.intel.com/content/www/us/en/docs/onemkl/developer-guide-windows/2023-0/linking-with-compiler-run-time-libraries.html>:
+  > Dynamically link libiomp5 or tbb library even if you link other libraries statically.
+  ...
-  > /MT for linking with static Intel® oneAPI Math Kernel Library libraries
+  /MT for linking with static Intel® oneAPI Math Kernel Library libraries
   /MD for linking with dynamic Intel® oneAPI Math Kernel Library libraries

   I got unexpected runtime results when using "x64-windows-static-md" triplet that mixed "/MD static libraries" with official "/MT static intel-mkl" port.